SamuelSwartzberg/flashcardifying_text_temp/math.md

 ###### repeating numbers

-Any positional numeral system has real numbers which it can only display as repeating numbers.
+⟮Any⟯ ⟮＿positional numeral system＿⟯ has real numbers which it can only display as ⟮repeating numbers⟯.
-Which numbers much be displayed as repeating numbers depends on the positional numeral system. the 0.1 + 0.2 == 0.30...04 problem (my term) is that certain mathematical operations on fractional numbers on computers may produce surprising results. the 0.1 + 0.2 == 0.30...04 problem stems from the fact that binary is used to store the numbers, but decimal is used to write them in source code. in the 0.1 + 0.2 == 0.30...04 problem, what the computer sees is 0.00011 0011... + 0.0011... = ... in the 0.1 + 0.2 == 0.30...04 problem, the constituent numbers are repeating in binary, so it is not surprsing that they could not be added.
+⟮Which⟯ numbers must be displayed as repeating numbers depends on ⟮the base⟯ of the  positional numeral system.
+»⟮the 0.1 + 0.2 == 0.30...04 problem⟯« (my term) is that certain ⟮fractional numbers⟯ on computers may ⟮produce surprising results⟯.
+⟮＿the 0.1 + 0.2 == 0.30...04 problem＿⟯ stems from the fact that ⟮binary⟯ is used to ⟮store the numbers⟯, but ⟮c-;decimal⟯ is used to ⟮write them in source code⟯. in ⟮＿the 0.1 + 0.2 == 0.30...04 problem＿⟯, what ⟮the computer sees⟯ is ⟮0.00011 0011... + 0.0011... = ...⟯
+in ⟮＿the 0.1 + 0.2 == 0.30...04 problem＿⟯, the constituent numbers are ⟮repeating⟯ in ⟮binary⟯, so ⟮it is not surprsing that they could not be added⟯.

 ##### exponent-based notation

-Exponential notation (has variant definitions that I don't care about) is a notation based on positional numeral notation that modifies the behavior of the index of position used as an exponent.
+»⟮Exponential notation⟯« (has variant definitions that I don't care about) is a notation ⟮based on⟯ ⟮＿positional numeral notation＿⟯ that modifies the behavior of ⟮＿the index of position＿⟯ used as ⟮c_;an exponent⟯.
-Exponential notation may either be scientific notation or floating-point notation.
+⟮＿Exponential notation＿⟯ may either be ⟮＿scientific notation＿⟯ or ⟮＿floating-point notation＿⟯.
-Fixed-point notation is non-floating point notation.
+»⟮Fixed-point notation⟯« is ⟮non⟯-⟮＿floating point notation＿⟯.
-Exponential notation splits a numeral into a significand and an exponent factor, connected via multiplication.
+⟮＿Exponential notation＿⟯ ⟮splits⟯ ⟮＿a numeral＿⟯ into »⟮a significand⟯« and »⟮an exponent factor⟯«, ⟮c-3;connected⟯ via ⟮multiplication⟯.
-The exponent factor of exponential notation has the form base⎴n⎴.
+⟮＿The exponent factor＿⟯ of ⟮＿exponential notation＿⟯ has the form ⟮base⎴n⎴⟯.
-In exponential notation, a part of the index of position is extracted into the exponent of the exponent factor.
+In ⟮＿exponential notation＿⟯, the way ⟮＿the index of position＿⟯ is modified is that ⟮a part of⟯ ⟮c_-;＿the index of position＿⟯ is ⟮extracted into⟯ ⟮the exponent⟯ of ⟮c_;＿the exponent factor＿⟯.
-In scientific notation, the exponent of the exponent factor is chosen such that the significand is kept between 1 and 10. scientific notation may use e‹n› instead of *10^‹n› to render the exponent factor.
+In ⟮＿scientific notation＿⟯, ⟮the exponent of ＿the exponent factor＿⟯ is chosen such that ⟮＿the significand＿⟯ ⟮is kept between 1 and 10⟯.
+⟮＿scientific notation＿⟯ may use⟮ e‹n›⟯ instead of ⟮*10^‹n›⟯ to render ⟮＿the exponent factor＿⟯.
-In floating-point notation, the exponent of the exponent factor is chosen such that the significand does not contain a radix point.
+In ⟮＿floating-point notation＿⟯, t⟮he exponent of ＿the exponent factor＿⟯ is chosen such that ⟮＿the significand＿⟯ ⟮does not contain ＿a radix point＿⟯.

 ###### floating-point

-Since in floating-point notation the exponent of the exponent factor is chosen such that the significand does not contain a radix point, equivalently one can say it stores the position of the radix point.
-Floating point is called such since storing the exponent is equivalent to storing the position of the radix point.
+⟮＿Floating-point notation＿⟯ can equivalently be said to store ⟮the position of⟯ ⟮＿the radix point＿⟯, whence ⟮its name⟯.
-Since the exponent in effect stores the position of the radix point, the significant itself is implicitly an integer.
+Since the exponent in effect ⟮stores the position of ＿the radix point＿⟯, ⟮＿the significant＿⟯ itself is implicitly ⟮an integer⟯.
+TODO, skipped:
 Since the base of a floating-point number is implied, it can be stored as merely two numbers, significand and exponent. (with the connection implied)

 ####### effects